ding2/drush-ding-deploy/README.txt

 overridden with --no-core), and creates a symlink in the profiles directory to the build directory (unless overridden by --no-symlink).

-drush @prod ding-deploy
+drush @prod ding-deploy --code-only

 Deploys to the site.
 Runs the bootstrap make file and symlinks the new build into the site.
+The --code-only is needed when there isn't a running site yet.

+drush @prod ding-deploy

+Deploys, sets the site offline, makes a database dump and moves the new build into place.
+Then it runs updb and additional commands before setting the site online again.
+If any of this fails, the entire deployment is rolled back.